Seven Sisters

 Who Creates This Guide

-This site started because we got tired of watching confused tourists arrive at Birling Gap completely unprepared.
+The site started because Alen got tired of watching confused tourists arrive at Birling Gap completely unprepared.
 Wrong shoes, no water, arriving at 10:30am on a Saturday expecting to find parking, asking where "the Seven Sisters walk" starts when they're literally standing at it.
 Every weekend, same questions.
 "Is there a café?"
 "Can we get to the beach?"
 "Where's the actual viewpoint?"

 We'd spent years photographing these cliffs and walking every possible route, often multiple times in the same week chasing different light conditions.
 Our team includes Sussex locals who've been hiking the South Downs since childhood.
 Between us, we'd accumulated ridiculous amounts of knowledge that didn't seem to exist in one accessible place online.
 Tourism websites gave you marketing fluff.
 Walking forums assumed you already knew the area.
 Google Maps sent people to the wrong car parks.